ASCrookes/ex_neo/README.md

 # ExNeo

-A lightweight library to interface with a Neo4j rest server.
+A lightweight library to interface with Neo4j via the transaction cypher http endpoint

 ## Create a session